Students are considered for the following automatically:

 Henry Samueli Endowed Fellowship

-One of the premier awards offered to incoming graduate students in the school.
+One of the premier awards offered to incoming or continuing graduate students in the school.
 This award is funded by Henry Samueli, co-founder of Broadcom Corporation, after whom the school is named.
-Fourteen fellowships have been awarded at $25,000 each.
 The award is open to both terminal M.S. and Ph.D. students.
-It is a competitive award, rather than need based, and it is open to all graduate majors within the school.
-Applicants will be considered automatically, for this fellowship, no separate application materials are required.
+It is a competitive award, rather than need-based, and it is open to all graduate majors within the school.
+The number of awards and amounts varies each year.
+Application process varies with each graduate program so check with your Graduate Coordinator for more details.

 Center for Pervasive Communications & Computing (CPCC) Fellowship